Damning report on toxic culture at Nine finds ‘systemic’ abuse of power, bullying and sexual harassment

 TV bosses at Nine Entertainment bullied, harassed and belittled staff as part of a toxic culture that “normalised” and ignored inappropriate workplace behaviour and objectified female journalists, according to a bombshell cultural report.

-The outside review found the Channel 9 owner has “a systemic issue” with abuse of power, bullying, discrimination and sexual harassment, and that management failed in its responsibilities to protect staff driven to the point of self-harm.
+The independent review found the Channel 9 owner has “a systemic issue” with abuse of power, bullying, discrimination and sexual harassment, and that management failed in its responsibilities to protect staff who were sometimes driven to the point of self-harm.

 Sign up to The Nightly's newsletters.